On the Dynamics of Point Vortices with Positive Intensities collapsing with the boundary: Presentation of the point-vortex model

 Note that when $\Omega$ is simply connected, the last term in relation \eqref{PVD} vanishes.

 In a general bounded domain $\Omega$, the point-vortex dynamics also has a Hamiltonian structure.
 In this case, the Hamiltonian of the dynamics is given by:

 where $R(t)$ is a bounded remainder that vanishes if $\Omega$ is simply connected (see for instance \cite[Chapter 15]{Flucher_1999_Variational_problems} for details on the expression of $R(t)$).
 The Hamiltonian is of course conserved during the evolution of the dynamics.
 However, $M$ and $I$, are not conserved in general.
-Because of the second term in the definition of $H_\Omega$, one can not deduce anymore from the conservation of the Hamiltonian that the dynamics is global in time when $a_i>0$.
-Indeed, assume that both the first and second term blow-up at the same time, for instance assuming that there exists two indices $i \neq j$ such that $x_i(t) \to \partial\Omega$, $x_j(t) \to \partial\Omega$ and $|x_i(t)-x_j(t)| \to 0$ as $t \to T$.
-Then from relation~\eqref{eq:tgm_to_infty}, $\tgm_\Omega(x_i(t)) \to +\infty$ and $G_\Omega(x_i(t),x_j(t))$ may not be bounded by below.
-Therefore, the conservation of $H$ is not an obstacle to the existence of blow-ups anymore.
+Because of the second term in the definition of $H_\Omega$, one can not deduce anymore from the conservation of the Hamiltonian that the dynamic is global in time when $a_i>0$.
+Indeed, assume that both the first and second term blow up at the same time, for instance assuming that there exist two indices $i \neq j$ such that $x_i(t) \to \partial\Omega$, $x_j(t) \to \partial\Omega$ and $|x_i(t)-x_j(t)| \to 0$ as $t \to T$.
+Then from relation~\eqref{eq:tgm_to_infty}, $\tgm_\Omega(x_i(t)) \to +\infty$ and $G_\Omega(x_i(t),x_j(t))$ may not be bounded below.
+Therefore, the conservation of $H$ is no longer an obstacle to the existence of blow-ups.